 - 2 tsp fennel seeds or 1 tsp ground fennel

 - 1 lb pasta, any shape

 - salt and pepper

 - parmesan cheese for serving about a cup

-- In a large pot or dutch oven heat 2-3 tbsp olive oil over medium heat.
-Sauté the pancetta, fennel, onion, and garlic together until they are soft and fragrant, but not browned.
-Between 5-10 minutes.
+- In a large pot or dutch oven heat the olive oil over medium-high heat.
+Sauté the ground pork and pancetta until it starts to brown, about 5-7 minutes.
+Use a wooden spoon to stir and break up the meat.
+Next, add in the chopped onion, fennel and garlic.
+Sauté the pork, fennel, onion, and garlic together until soft and fragrant, but not browned, about 10 minutes.

-- Season with a generous pinch of salt and pepper then bring to a simmer.
-Cover and cook over low heat for 1 hour, stirring occasionally.
+- Next, add the wine and cook, stirring occasionally, until almost evaporated then pour in the canned tomatoes and fennel seeds.
+Season the sauce with a generous pinch of salt then bring to a simmer.
+Cover and cook over low heat for 45 minutes, stirring occasionally.

 - Cook the pasta according to the packages instructions.
-Toss the freshly cooked pasta with the bolognese.
+Reserve ½ cup of pasta water before draining.
+Toss the freshly cooked pasta and pasta water with the sauce.
 Divide between plates and top with fresh green fennel fronds and lots of parmesan cheese!